 Broken Land (Switzerland, 2014, 75 minutes), directed by Stéphanie Barbey and Luc Peter.
-Cinematographer and creative collaboration.
+Cinematography and creative collaboration.

 National Parks Project: Gros Morne (Canada, 2010, 43 minutes), directed by Ryan J. Noth.
-Produced by FilmCAN and Stitch Media.
 Cinematographer.

 Manufactured Landscapes (Canada, 2006, 90 minutes), directed by Jennifer Baichwal.
 Cinematographer and creative collaboration.

 Into the Night (Canada, 2005, 78 minutes), directed by Annette Mangaard.
 Cinematographer.

 Streetcar (Canada, 2004, 30 min), directed by Nick de Pencier.
 Director of Photography.

 Krapp’s Last Tape (Ireland, 2000, 58 minutes), directed by Atom Egoyan.
 Cinematography.